CarFi (CARFI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 CarFi Historical Price

-According to the latest data gathered on CarFi live price page, the current price of CarFi is 0.4748USD.
+According to the latest data gathered on CarFi live price page, the current price of CarFi is 0.4968USD.
 The circulating supply of CarFi(CARFI) is

 In the past 24 hours, CarFi has shown a price movement of